Andrew Farriss

-Andrew Charles Farriss (born 27 March 1959) is an Australian rock musician and multi-instrumentalist best known as the keyboardist, backing vocalist, and main composer for rock band INXS.
-He released his debut solo album in 2021.
+Andrew Charles Farriss (born 27 March 1959) is an Australian rock musician and multi-instrumentalist best known as a member of INXS.
+He co-wrote the majority of the band’s songs and performed mainly as a keyboardist, but also played guitar and occasional other instruments and sang backing vocalis.
+Farriss released his debut solo album in 2021.

 Career

-Andrew Charles Farriss was born on 27 March 1959 in Perth, Western Australia, to Dennis and Jill Farriss, and is the second oldest of four children: he has two brothers, Tim (born 1957) and Jon (born 1961), and a sister, Alison.
-At the age of five years, Farriss, and his family had a holiday in London where they saw a performance by The Beatles.
+Andrew Charles Farriss was born on 27 March 1959 in Perth, Western Australia, to Dennis and Jill Farriss, and is the second-oldest of four children: he has two brothers, Tim (born 1957) and Jon (born 1961), and a sister, Alison.
+At the age of five years, Farriss, and his family had a holiday in London where they saw a performance by the Beatles.
 In 1971 the Farriss family relocated to Sydney, where he attended Davidson High School.
 With Tim taking up guitar lessons, Farriss "had instinctively taken to playing piano", and Jon played drums.
-At school Farriss met Michael Hutchence after preventing a fight with another student.
-The two became friends and in 1976 Hutchence, on lead vocals, joined his band, Doctor Dolphin.
-The line up included two other classmates, Kent Kerny and Neil Sanders and, from the nearby Forest High School a bass guitarist, Garry Beers, and Geoff Kennely.
+At school, Farriss met Michael Hutchence after preventing a fight with another student.
+The two became friends, and in 1976 Hutchence, on lead vocals, joined his band, Doctor Dolphin.
+The line-up included two other classmates, Kent Kerny and Neil Sanders and, from the nearby Forest High School a bass guitarist, Garry Beers, and Geoff Kennely.

 Farriss is credited solely with keyboards on the band's earliest albums, but by 1984's The Swing, he was listed as playing guitar as well.
 On stage, he also plays harmonica and various hand-held percussion instruments.

-While INXS' early albums credit the band as songwriters, by their third album, Shabooh Shoobah, the team of Farriss as composer and Hutchence as lyricist was well established for most of the band's material.
-While there were some INXS songs written by other members of the group, or by Farriss alone, it was this Farriss-Hutchence duo that brought INXS the majority of their international success in the 1980s and 1990s.
+While INXS's early albums credit the band as songwriters, by their third album, Shabooh Shoobah, the team of Farriss as composer and Hutchence as lyricist was well established for most of the band's material.
+While there were some INXS songs written by other members of the group, or by Farriss alone, it was this Farriss–Hutchence duo that brought INXS the majority of their international success in the 1980s and 1990s.
 In fact, Farriss co-wrote all but one of the band's top-40 hits in the US.